 Capital City Grange shares the mission of the National and Vermont State Granges to provide opportunities for all to be part of a community organization, striving to improve the life of rural communities.
-At CCG, our special focus is on providing a convenient, affordable and comfortable community hall, that can serve as a meeting place for organizations and individuals.
-Completely run by volunteers who care about the community in which they live, Capital City Grange welcomes others who want to improve the quality of life in Central Vermont.
+At CCG, our special focus is on providing a convenient, affordable and comfortable community hall, that can serve as a meeting place for organizations, families and individuals.
+Grange Hall users are those who make our small-town communities companionable, stimulating and interesting, with classes, meetings, church services, dances and much more.
+Completely run by volunteers who care about the community in which they live, Capital City Grange welcomes everyone who wants to improve the quality of life in Central Vermont.

 Who are we?

 The CCG is a community organization, whose main community service is providing a convenient, affordable and comfortable Hall for organizations and individuals.
 Our Hall hosts regular dances of many kinds, plus church services, political meetings, performances, seminars, training sessions, potluck dinners, wedding receptions, birthday parties, even proms!
 Our entire organization is run by volunteers, and we’re always looking for more people who want to make a difference by pitching in.

 The Capital City Grange is one of the 40 or so Community Grange organizations in Vermont, which in turn are part of the National Grange.
 The Grange is a family, community organization with its roots in agriculture.
 Founded in 1867, the Grange was formed as a national organization with a local focus.
 You can learn more at the website of the National Grange: www.nationalgrange.org.
 Every Grange is different, and so are the activities that take place in their Grange Halls, but all Granges are open to everyone, and encourage participation in their activities and decision-making by all.
 The official name of the organization is “National Grange of the Order of Patrons of Husbandry.”